Mehmed Fuad Pasha

 Mehmed Fuad Pasha (1814 – February 12, 1869), sometimes known as Keçecizade Mehmed Fuad Pasha and commonly known as Fuad Pasha, was an Ottoman administrator and statesman, who is known for his prominent role in the Tanzimat reforms of the mid-19th-century Ottoman Empire, as well as his leadership during the 1860 Mount Lebanon civil war in Syria.
 He represented a modern Ottoman era, given his openness to European-style modernization as well as the reforms he helped to enact.

 Among other posts, he served as Grand Vizier, the equivalent of Prime Minister, on two occasions between 1861 and 1866.
 He is often regarded, along with Mehmed Emin Âli Pasha, as one of the most influential Ottoman statesmen, who favoured a French-inspired civil code for the newly established civil courts in 1868.

 Fuad Pasha was a fervent supporter of keeping the empire an absolute monarchy, rejecting the ideas of being legally bounded or restricted by a constitution or legislature.
-He often clashed with liberal intellectuals like Namık Kemal, Ziya Pasha and İbrahim Şinasi.
+He often clashed with liberal Young Ottoman intellectuals like Namık Kemal, Ziya Pasha and İbrahim Şinasi.

 Early life

 Fuad Pasha was born in 1814 to a prominent ulema family.
 His father, Keçecizâde İzzet Molla, was a famous poet, and Fuad continued this trend as both a littérateur and a poet.
 He received a medrese education but had to leave his education when his father was dismissed and banished to the provinces.
-His mother was a descendant of Merzifonlu Kara Mustafa Pasha a 17th-century grand vizier.
+His mother was a descendant of Merzifonlu Kara Mustafa Pasha, a 17th-century grand vizier.
 He studied in the medical school Tibhane-i Amire for four years with no family support and then proceeded to serve as a doctor for the Admiralty.